-Beautiful, delicious and satisfying as a vegetarian main or side, Butternut Squash Salad with Warm Cinnamon Dressing will get rave reviews at your next holiday or dinner event.
+Beautiful, delicious and satisfying as a vegetarian main or side, butternut squash salad with caramelized onions, toasted pecans and warm cinnamon dressing will get rave reviews at your next holiday or dinner event.

 Tailor To Your Taste

-- Dressing: I tried various options when developing the cinnamon dressing.
+I tried various options when developing the cinnamon dressing.
 You can substitute the white balsamic vinegar (get the best quality you can) with apple cider vinegar, but I suggest using less cider vinegar – maybe just 1 tablespoon – and adding a bit more syrup to balance the extra tang.
 Needless to say, play around with the amount of cinnamon you like.
 I don’t like it to be overwhelming.
-And, consider adding a pinch of nutmeg if you like.
+And, consider adding a pinch of nutmeg if you like that too.

-- Nutrition: If you don’t mind doubling the calories and carbs, you can roast sweet potato instead of butternut squash.
-While squash is rich in calcium, magnesium, potassium, and vitamins B6 and E, sweet potato does provide more fiber and protein.
+Yes, if you don’t mind doubling the calories and carbs, you can roast sweet potato instead of butternut squash.
+Sweet potato have more fiber and protein than squash.

 - Leave out the onions.
 This will save you some hands on time and washing an extra pan.
 I’m not suggesting this, though, if you you have the time.
 The onions add great flavor and texture.

 - Buy pre-peeled and pre-cut butternut squash if you can splurge a little – a little more expensive but a huge time and effort saver.
 No worries if you have to do it yourself – see instructions in the recipe notes (with a little trick).